RohitRajendran/components/components/organisms-complex/BoxSelectCard/BoxSelectCard.md

 # BoxSelectCard

-This component makes it easier to rendefr a basic box select card for the Hogwarts/McGonagall flow.
+This component makes it easier to render a basic box select card for the Hogwarts/McGonagall flow.

 ## Importing 📦